|

 - In the syntax of the SELECT statement, the NameOfItems parameter can contain one or more selection conditions.
 For example:

-SELECT NomClient, Age>18 AS Majeur FROM Client
+SELECT CustomerLastName, Age>18 AS Adult FROM Customer

 - The SELECT statement can be used as a scalar expression, which means that the SELECT statement can be used instead a value or a column in the statements such as INSERT, UPDATE, SELECT, etc.